WEEK 3

 PROGRAMS → OPEN PROGRAMS → Roland → GX-24 vinyl cutters → CUT.

-In the dialog box that appeared, I uploaded my file by selecting the SVG format.
+In the modules that appeared, I uploaded my file into the SVG read module by selecting the SVG format.
 I then clicked Calculate to preview the cutting path before sending it to the machine.

 Before sending the file, I prepared the vinyl cutter.
 I loaded the vinyl sheet into the machine and selected “Roll” mode on the control panel.
 Using the arrow keys on the machine, I adjusted the position of the cutting head.